PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Results

 \section{Results}

+In this section, we evaluate the performance of PACMANN in terms of accuracy and computational cost across various PDE examples, including simple model problems, an inverse problem, a problem defined on an irregular-shaped domain, and two high-dimensional problems.
+Furthermore, we vary the hyperparameters of PACMANN to showcase its behavior and compare our method with other collocation point sampling methods proposed in the related works~\cite{Lu2021DeepXDE:Equations,Wu2023ANetworks}.

-In this section, PACMANN is compared to collocation point sampling methods proposed in related work \cite{Lu2021DeepXDE:Equations,Wu2023ANetworks}.
-In the following tables and figures, PACMANN is denoted by an asterisk (*) followed by the optimization method used, for example, ``*Adam''.
-In addition, the hyperparameters of PACMANN are varied to showcase its behavior.
-To gather data on the prediction accuracy and computational cost, each method and set of hyperparameters is run ten times.
-The prediction accuracy is compared based on the mean and standard deviation of the test error, measured using the $L_2$ relative error.
+To gather data on the prediction accuracy and computational cost, each method and set of hyperparameters is run ten times with varying random seeds.
+The prediction accuracy is compared based on the mean and standard deviation across the ten runs of the test error, measured using the $L_2$ relative error.
 The $L_2$ relative error is determined as follows:

+where $\boldsymbol{u}_{ref}$ is the reference solution, which is either an analytical or numerical solution depending on the problem, and $\boldsymbol{u}_{pred}$ is the predicted solution.
+When an analytical solution is available, we additionally consider the prediction accuracy using the $H^1$ semi-norm

-where $\boldsymbol{u}_{true}$ is the true solution and $\boldsymbol{u}_{pred}$ is the predicted solution.
-In the following numerical experiments, $\boldsymbol{u}_{true}$ and $\boldsymbol{u}_{pred}$ are compared over an equispaced uniform grid of 10,000 collocation points.
+to measure errors in the first derivatives of the solution.
+To compare $\boldsymbol{u}_{ref}$ and $\boldsymbol{u}_{pred}$ we employ an equispaced uniform grid of 10\,000 collocation points.
 The mean runtime of training over the ten runs serves as an indication of the computational cost of a particular sampling method.
-All numerical experiments were carried out with the PINNs library DeepXDE \cite{Lu2021DeepXDE:Equations} using PyTorch \cite{Paszke2019PyTorch:Library} version 1.12.1 as the backend.
-The PINNs were trained using NVIDIA Tesla V100S GPUs on TU Delft's high-performance computer DelftBlue \cite{DelftHighPerformanceComputingCentreDHPC2024DelftBlue2}.
+Our code is based on the PINNs library DeepXDE~\cite{Lu2021DeepXDE:Equations} using PyTorch \cite{Paszke2019PyTorch:Library} version 1.12.1 as the backend.
+It is publicly available on GitHub at \url{https://github.com/CoenVisser/PACMANN}.
+The models were trained using NVIDIA Tesla V100S GPUs on TU Delft's high-performance computer DelftBlue~\cite{DelftHighPerformanceComputingCentreDHPC2024DelftBlue2}.